 Scope Option Conclusion

 Scope options have been identified that value more than 10% of the estimate to complete.
-In April 2018 the baseline plan has a cost to complete of ~$207M.
-Thirty eight Fortyde-scopes are identified in the scope options registry that have a current value, in early 2018, of ~$30M or 14% of the completion cost.
+In July 2019 the baseline plan has a cost to complete of ~$135M.
+Forty one de-scopes are identified in the scope options registry that have a current value, in July 2019, of ~$30M or 22% of the completion cost.

-LSST has also identified and estimated the cost for 16 scope enhancements that would improve the risk profile of the project and extend the performance toward the Science Requirement stretch goals.
-These 16 items have an estimated cost of $23.0M.
+LSST has also identified and estimated the cost for 14 scope enhancements that would improve the risk profile of the project and extend the performance toward the Science Requirement stretch goals.
+These 14 items have an estimated cost of $20.8M.